 Vote by Mail

 Any voter can receive and return their ballot by mail.
 Twenty-nine days before the election, Vote by Mail ballots are mailed to all permanent Vote by Mail voters.
 During the twenty-nine day period, any poll voter can go to the Santa Barbara, Santa Maria or Lompoc office and request a ballot and any permanent Vote by Mail voter can request a replacement ballot if they lost or spoiled the ballot they received by mail.
 The drop boxes are also open during this period and voters can drive through and deposit their ballots.
 Please visit the Vote by Mail page for more information on voting by mail and for the drop box locations.

 Ballot Preparation and Signature Verification

 As the ballots are received, they are run through equipment which sorts the ballots down to the supervisorial district, captures an image of the envelope and uses Automatic Signature Recognition to verify the signature against the signature on the voter's registration record.
 If the signature is not a match, it is then reviewed by staff trained to compare signatures.
 If there is no signature on the envelope or if the signature does not match, a letter is sent to the voter.
-Voters have until 8:00 pm on Election Day to resolve any signatures that do not match their voter record and until 8 days after the election if there was no signature on their ballot.
+Voters have until 5:00 pm two days prior to certification of the election to correct their signature issue by completing the Unsigned Ballot Envelope Statement or the Signature Verification Statement.